-This summary deals only with U.S. holders that hold the bonds as capital assets (generally, assets held for investment).
-It does not address considerations that may be relevant to you if you are an investor that is subject to special tax rules, such as a bank, thrift, real estate investment trust, regulated investment company, insurance company, dealer in securities or currencies, trader in securities or commodities that elects mark to market treatment, person subject to alternative minimum tax, person that will hold bonds that are a hedge of or are hedged against interest rate risk or as a position in a "straddle" or conversion transaction, or as part of a "wash sale," tax-exempt organization or person whose "functional currency" is not the U.S. dollar.
+The following discussion supplements the disclosure provided under the heading "Taxation - United States Federal Taxation" in the accompanying prospectus.
+This discussion summarizes certain U.S. federal income tax considerations that may be relevant to you if you invest in the bonds in connection with this offering at the offering price and are a U.S. holder.
+You will be a U.S. holder if you are an individual who is a citizen or resident of the United States, a U.S. domestic corporation, or any other person that is subject to U.S. federal income tax on a net income basis in respect of an investment in the bonds.
+This summary deals only with U.S. holders that hold the bonds as capital assets.
+It does not address considerations that may be relevant to you if you are an investor that is subject to special tax rules, such as a bank, thrift, real estate investment trust, regulated investment company, insurance company, dealer in securities or currencies, trader in securities or commodities that elects mark to market treatment, person subject to alternative minimum tax, person that will hold bonds that are a hedge of or are hedged against interest rate risk or as a position in a "straddle" or conversion transaction, tax-exempt organization or person whose "functional currency" is not the U.S. dollar.
 If a partnership holds the bonds, the tax treatment of the partner generally will depend upon the status of the partner and the activities of the partnership.

 This summary does not cover any U.S. state or local or non-U.S. tax issues, nor does it cover issues under the U.S. federal estate or gift tax laws.
+This summary is based on laws, regulations, rulings and decisions now in effect, all of which may change.
+Any such change could apply retroactively and could affect the continued validity of this summary.

-If you are considering an investment in the bonds, you should consult your independent tax advisor about the tax consequences of the ownership and disposition of the bonds, including the relevance to your particular situation of the considerations discussed below, as well as the relevance to your particular situation of state, local, foreign or other tax laws.
+You should consult your tax advisor about the tax consequences of holding the bonds, including the relevance to your particular situation of the considerations discussed below, as well as the relevance to your particular situation of state, local or other tax laws.